lucianaburdman/hypertension-treatment-three-different-drugs/README.md

 ```

+The cost-effectiveness plane (Figure 2), shows the cost and QALY results for each drug, with each point representing one simulation.
+The bottom right quadrant of the plot represents the most cost-effective option, and as we can see, drug A dominates the other two drugs.

 <img src="https://github.com/lucianaburdman/hypertension-treatment-three-different-drugs/blob/28ed6072dbaed988c7c543ad99f7c6c20def1f88/Image2.png">
 Figure 2: Cost-effectiveness plane.

 We can see that the simulations for drug A have the lowest cost and highest QALYs, followed by drug B and drug C. This suggests that drug A is the most cost-effective option for treating hypertension among the three drugs.

+The incremental cost-effectiveness ratio (ICER) plot (Figure 3) shows the results which compare the incremental cost per QALY gained between each pair of drugs.
+The vertical line represents the willingness-to-pay threshold, which is the maximum amount the decision maker is willing to pay for an additional QALY gained.
+As we can see, drug A is the most cost-effective option, as it has the lowest ICER compared to the other two drugs.

 <img src="https://github.com/lucianaburdman/hypertension-treatment-three-different-drugs/blob/28ed6072dbaed988c7c543ad99f7c6c20def1f88/Image3.png">
 Figure 3: Incremental cost-effectiveness ratio (ICER) plot.

-When comparing drug A to drug B, we can see that the ICER is negative ($-999), indicating that drug A dominates drug B. This means that drug A is both less costly and more effective than drug B, making it the dominant treatment option.
-The same happens for A vs. C ($-1252) and B vs. C ($-1504).
+When comparing drug A to drug B, we can see that the ICER is negative (-999), indicating that drug A dominates drug B. This means that drug A is both less costly and more effective than drug B, making it the dominant treatment option.
+The same happens for A vs. C (-1252) and B vs. C (-1504).

 A negative ICER means that the treatment option in the numerator (drug A in our case) is both less costly and more effective than the treatment option in the denominator (drug B in our case).
 When this occurs, the treatment option in the numerator is said to dominate the treatment option in the denominator, and it is considered the more cost-effective option.
 In other words, the negative ICER indicates that the decision-maker can gain more health benefits at a lower cost by choosing the treatment option in the numerator over the treatment option in the denominator.